hello-nrfcloud/map/docs/tutorial/data-on-map.md

 ---
 next: data-on-map-2
 highlight:
-  .lwm2m.instance.ObjectID-14205 dt.ResourceID-0 button.collapsible-open
+  - Other objects
+  - LwM2M object 14205
+  - Resource 0
+  - Open context menu
+done: 0:14205/0/dt
 ---

 # Show this data on the Map

 All data can be shown on the map.
-Select the `⋯` icon next to _Temperature_ to show the context menu.
+Select the `⋯` icon next to _Temperature_ to open the context menu.